a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

 1. **System Exploration**
    - "Where is the harm in exploring a system you discovered open?"
    - **Considerations**:
-     - Unintentional knowledge disclosure
+     - Unintentional knowledge disclosure (A breach of someone else's privacy)
-     - Creating attack vectors for others
+     - Creating attack vectors for others (You are showing people the way in)
-     - Modeling malicious behavior
+     - Modeling malicious behavior (You might go in and break something)

 2. **IoT Device Activation**
    - "Where is the harm in activating all network connectivity of household devices?"
    - **Considerations**:
-     - Privacy invasion
+     - Privacy invasion (Another back door into your home network)
      - Security vulnerabilities
      - Consent and ownership